Cerebrovascular & Skull Base Surgery Clinical Fellowship

 The University of Washington is building a culturally diverse faculty and strongly encourages applications from women and minority candidates.
 The University of Washington is an Equal Opportunity/Affirmative Action employer.

-After the Fellowship Director has received all of the required documents (including: a letter of application, curriculum vitae, and names of two references), the program coordinator will contact the applicant to schedule an interview.
+After the Fellowship Director has received all of the required documents (including: a letter of application, curriculum vitae, and names of three references), the program coordinator will contact the applicant to schedule an interview.

 Vacation, pay, and benefit specifics will be discussed at the interview.
 However, the University of Washington offers a highly competitive compensation package.